Arrums/JS-project-morse-code/README.md

 2. Style the page using SCSS.
 Ensuring the design to be responsive to different screen sizes
 3. Create a separate file for the Morse Code dictionary
+4. Create translation function and test them
-4. Grabbing the elements from HTML using DOM
+5. Grabbing the elements from HTML using DOM
-5. Create addEventListener and functions for each of the buttons
+6. Create addEventListener and functions for each of the buttons
-6. Ensuring that only certain characters can be accepted in the text boxes
+7. Ensuring that only certain characters can be accepted in the text boxes
-7. Create reference sheet for the user at the bottom of the page
+8. Create reference sheet for the user at the bottom of the page

 ## Design choice

 I chose use button and click() instead of input() for the translation so the user would have more control on what they want to type prior the text being translated.

+## Tech Stack:
+- [x] HTML
+- [x] CSS/SCSS
+- [x] Javascript
+- [x] Jest